frc461/Rowdy24/README.md

-461's robot code for the 2024 season:
+461's robot code for the 2024 season

 Some Notes: